akrzemi1/papers/appreciate_warnings.md

 where due to missing `break`s the control is spilled from one `case` label to another.
 The language allows it and there exist usages of this spillage that make sense, but far more often such spillage is unintended and an indication of a bug.
 Therefore, compilers warn in such cases.
 But if they warn, they also warn in the cases where te spillage was used conciously and correctly.
 In order to avoid false positives C++ has attribute `[[fallthrough]]`.
-Even though the International Standard has formally nothing to say about warnings issued by implementations, we have an informal comment in the formal document that says:
+Even though there is no requirement that implementations should issue a warning, we have an informal comment in the formal document that says:

 > [*Note:* The use of a fallthrough statement is intended to suppress a warning that an implementation might
 > otherwise issue for a case or default label that is reachable from another case or default label along some